photo by the mega talented Lauren Wright Photography

 Real talk: even as a nutritionist who knows better, the reality is, it’s unlikely that I was getting my full dietary requirements every day just through food.
 I’m a strong believer in the addition of supplements to a well-rounded diet, and this is especially crucial while pregnant – you have to keep both mama and baby healthy and thriving!

-I also started taking additional probiotics at ~34 weeks, in preparation of my Group B Strep test.
+I also started taking additional probiotics specific for optimizing vaginal microbiome at ~34 weeks, in preparation of my Group B Strep test.
 You can read this great article written by Dr. Aviva Romm all about GBS and why women are tested in pregnancy, and what to do if you test positive (like me).
-Because I tested positive, I kept taking the additional probiotics throughout my third trimester and through birth, as probiotics have been shown to prevent GBS growth.
+Because I tested positive, I kept taking the additional probiotics throughout my third trimester and through birth, as specific strains of probiotics (Lactobacillus reuteri and Lactobacillus rhamnosus) have been shown to prevent GBS growth.

 Movement in my third trimester was SO IMPORTANT, mainly because now, more than ever, my body had to prepare for birth.